-It’s surprising to learn that, according to Symantec research, half of employees admit to taking corporate data when they leave a job, and 40% intend to use it in a new position.
+It’s surprising to learn that, according to Symantec research, half of the employees admit to taking corporate data when they leave a job, and 40% intend to use it in a new position.
 It is estimated that an even higher percentage of salespeople take company and client information when they leave a job.
 What makes these findings even more shocking is the fact that even when sensitive intellectual property theft occurs and the company finds out, more than half of the time the company takes no action against the former employee.

-There are ways to mitigate this loss of prospects, clients and data; it just takes some creative problem solving.
-Here are three solid strategies to help:
+There are ways to mitigate this loss of prospects, clients, and data; it just takes some creative problem-solving.
+Here are three solid strategies to help.

 1) Marketing Automation

 What could a marketing automation system have to do with keeping your customer lists safe?
 This may not seem like a direct link at first, but hear me out.
 As you gain leads, they come into your marketing automation system where all their information is captured.
 As they interact with you (e.g. visiting a web page, opening an email) those activities are tracked and logged.
 The marketing team manages the leads, acting on them to gently move them further down the funnel, often using drip marketing programs for education and relationship building.
 Marketing retains the leads until they are ready for sales, reducing (if not outright eliminating) cold calls, and sending the salesperson information about warm leads only.
 This means that when a salesperson leaves your company, your marketing team still retains all prospect and client information and behavioral data.
 Since the salesperson can’t access the marketing database, it’s an extra layer of data protection.